 The children will be using a range of programs to support their class work.

 ART / DT

 The children will have the opportunity to design and make Tudor houses, linked to our history topic.
 They will also have the chance to develop their techniques such as collage, sculpture and to work with textiles.

 They will also design and make a textile mat using thread to create patterns using a variety of stitches.

 RE / PHSE

 This term, the children will be following the SEAL programme, 'New Beginnings'.
 This theme offers the children the opportunity to see themselves as valued individuals within a community, and to contribute to shaping a welcoming, safe and fair learning community for all.
 Throughout the theme children explore feelings of happiness and excitement, sadness, anxiety and fearfulness, while learning ways to keep calm and problem solve.

 MUSIC / FRENCH

-Mrs Gorton will teach Music and Mme Beattie will teach French on Thursday afternoon.
+Miss Newton will teach Music and Madame Binns will teach French on Thursday afternoon.

-Mrs Townend will be teaching the children gymnastics during the summer term.
-For the rest of the term the children will be playing team games, as well as developing their skills in athletics.
+The children will be taking part in gymnastics lessons for the first half of the autumn term.
+For the rest of the term the children will be playing team games, as well as developing their skills in dance.